 Located in a city steeped in history, UMass Lowell's History Department has a small department feel with the resources of a large research university.

 As a history major at UMass Lowell, you will be trained to think and write critically about history.
-Preparing you for a wide array of careers including teaching, law, government service, business, medicine and research.
+Department alumni have careers in a wide array of fields including teaching, law, government service, business and research.
 More than half our graduates go on to graduate school in history, education and other fields.

 The best way to learn about history is to see it come alive whether that is traveling to Havana, Cuba or exploring Athens' ruins.
-We offer exchanges and faculty-led programs around the world.
+The university offers exchanges and faculty-led programs around the world.

-Located in the heart of the Lowell National Historical Park, including the Tsongas Industrial History Center, Lowell is the ultimate classroom to learn about the industrial revolution and immigrate populations.
+Located in the heart of the Lowell National Historical Park, including the Tsongas Industrial History Center, Lowell is the ultimate classroom to learn about the industrial revolution and immigrant populations.
 We're also less than 45 minutes to Boston.